ahabisaax/ahabisaax.github.io/content/authors/admin/_index.md

 Im a first-year PhD student at UCL and a member of the [Fundamentals of Statistical Machine Learning group](https://fsml-ucl.github.io/).

 I am supervised by [Dr A. Barp](https://alebarp.github.io/) and my research focuses on interpretability in deep learning models with applications to healthcare.
-Prior to starting my PhD I had a brief stint in industry as a Data scientist at [CourtCorrect](https://www.courtcorrect.com/) where I focused on Retrieval Augmented Generation, LLM finetuning and alignment.
+Prior to starting my PhD I had a brief stint in industry as a Data Scientist at [CourtCorrect](https://www.courtcorrect.com/) where I focused on Retrieval Augmented Generation, LLM finetuning and alignment.
 I completed a Masters (MEng) in Engineering Science at the University of Oxford alongside a Masters in Statistics (MSc) from UCL.